 Understanding Your Credit Report

+Your credit score is a rating of your creditworthiness, or basically how risky it is to lend you money.
 When you apply for a loan or a credit card, your credit score is one of the things a lender will consider in deciding whether to approve you and what rate you qualify for.
-At First Commerce, as a local lender, you’re more than just a number – we also take into consideration other factors like your personal situation.
+Because First Commerce is a local lender, you’re more than just a number to us – we also take into consideration other factors like your personal situation.

 A credit score is a number that represents how likely you are to pay back a loan on time.

 - Scores represent your financial history and range from 300 to 850.

 - Having a higher score means better financial options for you.

 A credit report is the document containing a summary of your credit history.

 - Includes personal identifying information, account information, recent credit inquiries, and any negative items.